The Southern Resident Killer Whales are spiraling toward extinction

 • In 2013-2014, eight Southern Residents died, a number of late-term calves were miscarried by females, and calves that survived birth, did not make it through their first year.
 Despite a number of births, deaths have outnumbered survivors, and the population has continued to decline.

-• The whales need more Chinook salmon to survive and recover, as shown in multiple studies by both government1 and non-government2 researchers.
+• The whales need more Chinook salmon to survive and recover, as shown in multiple studies by both government(1) and non-government researchers(2).

 • The Columbia-Snake River basin once produced more salmon than any other river system in the world.
 Historically, the Snake River watershed produced about half of all salmon in the basin.
 Today, only about 1% of the historic number of fish returns to the watershed to spawn.